rewatkhanal/getAndClean/code-book.md

-### The followings are the topics of tidy data sets:
+### The followings are the summary results of tidy_data.txt sets.

+### "subject" and "activity" are Two Identfires and remaining others are mesurements.

 1. "subject"
 2. "activity"